Annexation of Junagadh

-Vallabhbhai Patel offered Pakistan time to reverse its acceptance of the accession and to hold a plebiscite in Junagadh.
-Meanwhile, tensions were simmering in the regional areas and in major cities such as Bombay against Nawab's decision.
+Sardar Vallabhbhai Patel offered Pakistan time to reverse its acceptance of the accession and to hold a plebiscite in Junagadh.
+Meanwhile, tensions were simmering in the regional areas and in major cities such as Bombay against the Nawab's decision.
 25,000 - 30,000 people belonging to Saurashtra and Junagadh gathered in Bombay, proclaiming to "liberate" Junagadh from the Nawab's regime.
 Samaldas Gandhi formed a government-in-exile, the Aarzi Hukumat (lit.
-Temporary government) of the people of Junagadh.
+Provisional Government) of the people of Junagadh.
 Eventually, Patel ordered the forcible annexation of Junagadh's three principalities.
 Junagadh's state government, facing financial collapse and lacking forces with which to resist Indian force, invited the Government of India to take control.
 A plebiscite was conducted in December, in which approximately 99.95% of the people chose India over Pakistan.

-Scholars have observed that India annexed Junagadh through force with scholars viewing the annexation as part of a wider programme by the Indian state of getting the rulers of princely states to accede into a unified post colonial India.
+A number of scholars have observed that India annexed Junagadh through force.